ry4n-s/Fuel-Consumption-Regression/README.md

-# 🚗 Fuel Consumption and CO2 Emission Analysis with Linear Regression
+# 🚗 Fuel Consumption and CO2 Emission Analysis

 ## Overview
 This project uses Python and machine learning libraries to analyze and predict CO2 emissions based on fuel consumption data.
 It includes both Simple and Multiple Linear Regression models.